KatVolkova/pick-a-recipe/README.md

 #### Future Implementations

-1. As the number of recipes generated is limited I would add API to increase and adjust the recipes array to increase the variety of options
+1. As the number of recipes generated is limited, I would add API to increase and adjust the recipes array to increase the variety of options
-2. I would add a number of servings input so a user could specify the number of servings and the ingredients list would automatically be updated to reflect the required amount of ingredients
+2. I would add a number of servings input so a user could specify the number of servings, and the ingredients list would automatically be updated to reflect the required amount of ingredients

 ## Design